ahmedkamal14/E-Commerce-Website-2/README.md

 - Social media links and other contact details enhance customer communication and engagement.

 ## Conclusion
 Ahmed Kamal's [Shopify](https://ahmedkamal14.github.io/E-Commerce-Website-2/) website exemplifies a well-crafted, modern online store that prioritizes user experience and functionality.
 With its clean design, comprehensive product catalog, and user-friendly features, it is an excellent platform for online shopping, catering to the needs of today's consumers.
+Please note that the website is still a work in progress and may have some features or content that are yet to be completed.